Understand Test Specification

 });

 If you did test-driven development or end-to-end testing, the structure and format of the tests should be familiar.
-But you may see a few new concepts too.
+But you might see a few new concepts too.
 Before we dive into those, let's talk about test structure.

 Here's how we organize our tests in Playwright.

 • Every test() method in that specification is a Test Case.
-When run in a configuration with multiple projects, each project instantiates a version of this Test Case and configure it to suit project requirements.
+When run in a configuration with multiple projects, each project instantiates a version of this Test Case and configures it to suit project requirements.

 • Every executable statement within the Test Case is a test action that can be tracked in the reporter, trace-viewer, or UI mode tooling flows.